The Russia Investigations: What Does Devin Nunes Know?

 "We looked at this, found nothing, and completed our work," the House committee's GOP majority can say.
 "Anyone else who continues to probe Russia must be doing so out of partisan animus and needs to give up this scurrilous fishing expedition."

-That's a gamble, however.
-If the House committee has decided it will not learn anything new that changes the state of play, what if the Senate does — or Mueller's office?
+That is a gamble, however.
+If the House committee has decided it will not learn anything new that changes the state of play, what if the Senate or Mueller's office does?

 The bottom line: Nunes and Rep. Mike Conaway, R-Texas, and their colleagues get all this — which is why their decision and announcement this week are so significant.
 They understand the political implications for them and Republicans of getting it wrong.
 Still they proceeded, and that confidence could say a lot about the Russia imbroglio: Maybe this is all there is to it.